msroot/vanity/README.md

 # NDocs

-NDocs is a very simple, lightweight, non-robust parser for the NaturalDocs source code comment format.
+NDocs is a very simple, lightweight, non-robust parser for the [NaturalDocs](http://naturaldocs.org) source code comment format.
 It is currently of a beta quality.

+It also uses [reflection](http://php.net/reflection) to learn about the code and generate more information about the class.

+## Why?

 Although I believe that NaturalDocs has a superior way of commenting code over JavaDoc-like solutions (PHPDoc, et al), NaturalDocs doesn't treat PHP like a first-class citizen.
 Along with that, NaturalDocs makes the same mistake that nearly all documentation generators suffer from -- no way to easily write your own HTML output.